Andrew Benintendi Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The Twins pitching staff ranks second in the league with a collective 9.8 strikeouts per nine innings.

-- The Twins have a 3.43 team ERA that ranks fourth across all league pitching staffs.
+- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.53).

-- Twins pitchers combine to allow 28 home runs (0.9 per game), the seventh-fewest in the league.
+- Twins pitchers combine to give up 29 home runs (0.9 per game), the seventh-fewest in baseball.

-- Varland (0-0) makes the start for the Twins, his second of the season.
+- Lopez (2-2 with a 4.00 ERA and 46 strikeouts in 36 2/3 innings pitched) makes the start for the Twins, his seventh of the season.

-- The right-hander last pitched on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Friday against the Kansas City Royals, when he went six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.